 Effective leaders have the emotional intelligence that leads to great social skills.
 Social skills include things like effective communication and the ability to rally support.

 Your social skills will also impact the way you carry yourself and build rapport in a room of people.

 Improving Social Skills

 Learning to resolve conflict is an important social skill for any great leader.
 You might have to step in to resolve issues between members of your team, your employees, and clients or find an amicable way to handle a vendor dispute.

 A big part of being able to resolve conflicts is listening, then practicing self-control and empathy.
 These skills will help you communicate more effectively and less emotionally, even when tension is high.

 Emotionally intelligent leaders understand that giving credit where it’s due doesn’t cast any doubt on their own responsibility for success.

 Perhaps most significantly, praising others in public boosts not only that person’s morale but their perception of you as a leader.

 To truly be an effective leader, you need to develop and then continually exercise your ability to see, evaluate, and understand your emotions and the feelings of others.

 You can only train yourself to respond and relate to those in your charge.

-Emotionally intelligent leadership has a way of rubbing off on others in your organization, improving everyone’s chances at success.
+Emotionally intelligent leadership has a way of rubbing off on others in your organization, improving everyone’s chances of success.